Machine Learning

 $$\ell(\omega) = \log \mathscr{L}(\omega) = \sum_{i=1}^{m} y^{(i)} \log h_{\omega} \left(x^{(i)} \right) + \left(1-y^{(i)} \right) \log \left(1-h_{\omega} \left(x^{(i)} \right) \right)$$

-The logistic regression problem can be solved as a (convex) optimization problem as
+Then, the logistic regression problem can be solved as a (convex) optimization problem as

 $$\hat{\omega} = \arg\max_{\omega} \ell(\omega)$$